humanitycodes/codelab/backend/env/README.md

 will run on.
 In these environments, the `PORT` environment variable is usually set automatically and the value is used internally and mapped to ports 80/443 for public access.
 The default value is `4000`.

+### `WEB_CONCURRENCY`

+Used to indicate the number of CPU cores available for the server to spawn additional worker processes.
+This environment variable is automatically set in some hosted environments such as Heroku.
+The default value is `1`.